systemjs/systemjs/docs/errors.md

 ### AMD require is not supported

 SystemJS Error #7 occurs when you attempt to use the [AMD require() function](https://github.com/amdjs/amdjs-api/wiki/require).
 SystemJS supports much of AMD's core functionality, but does not currently support all of the extensions to AMD, including AMD require.
+This could be implemented in a custom extension for your organization, if needed.

 ## 8